underforestaaa/QEM_Portfolio_QHack23/README.md

 pandas_datareader and yfinance Python libraries.
 The code, obtaining data for S&P 500 assets is contained in "Data" folder, and the resulting lists of prices is in the file "S&P_500.csv".
 This data is extracted later for MPT realization.

+In this project we worked with 2 datasets, as described in Data notebook.
+10-asset portfolio: ['AAPL', 'MSFT', 'GOOGL', 'CSCO', 'KR', 'LHX', 'IVZ', 'IPGP', 'WMT',  'ABC'].
+And 20-asset portfolio: ['DISH', 'DG', 'DLTR', 'D', 'DPZ', 'DOV', 'DOW', 'DTE','SEE', 'SRE','AAPL', 'MSFT', 'GOOGL', 'CSCO', 'KR', 'LHX', 'IVZ', 'IPGP', 'WMT',  'ABC']

 # Quantum-inspired Algorithm

 In this work we chose the algorithm, simulating the Coherent Ising Machine.
 The QEM-free QUBO solver is in Jupyter Notebook "Inspired annealing".
 The algorithm is similar to the one, published in this article: https://doi.org/10.1364/OE.27.010288.
-Our QEM scheme is TBA.
+Our QEM scheme is based on bit-flip error cancellation from DOI: 10.1126/sciadv.abi8009.
+The results can be found in Notebook.
+As it appears, our QEM-inspired algorithm is not very valid, so classical postprocessing method may be more beneficial to quantum inspired algorithms.

 # VQE algorithm

 In this project we will test VQE algorithm, executing it on IonQ computer.
 The IonQ device is chosen due to its high fidelity of operations and all-to-all connectivity, as it is especially important for high-rank real data.
 We chose Measurement EM, as we have explicit data on errors in IonQ.

-UPD(leonard-stormbreaker): due to overloaded queue of IonQ device, we haven't managed to check VQE method to solve the MPT problem on a real quantum device and check if QEM protocols are efficient and valide particulary in VQE paradigm.
+However, due to overloaded queue of IonQ device, we haven't managed to check VQE method to solve the MPT problem on a real quantum device and check if QEM protocols are efficient and valide particulary in VQE paradigm.
 Explicit explanation can be found in QUBO_VQE.ipynb file in VQE branch.

 # Quantum annealing

 We will repeat QEM method, proposed in this article: arXiv:2210.08862 , to evaluate its results on real-data and with several hardwares.

-UPD(Schmelek): we were not able to demonstrate error mitigation.
-Only hardware computations were performed and compared with simulated annealing.